Tagged: Measure of Dispersion

 $\sigma^2=\sqrt{\frac{\sum f (X_i-\overline{X})^2}{\sum f}}\quad$ Sample Standard Deviation for grouped data

-Standard Deviation is the most useful measure of dispersion is credited with the name Standard Deviation by Karl Pearson (1857-1936).
+Standard Deviation is the most useful measure of dispersion and is credited with the name Standard Deviation by Karl Pearson (1857-1936).

-In some text Sample, Standard Deviation is defined as $S^2=\frac{\sum (X_i-\overline{X})^2}{n-1}$ on the basis of the argument that knowledge of any $n-1$ deviations determines the remaining deviations as the sum of n deviations must be zero.
-In fact, this is an unbiased estimator of the population variance $\sigma^2$.
+In some text Sample, Standard Deviation is defined as $S^2=\frac{\sum (X_i-\overline{X})^2}{n-1}$ based on the argument that knowledge of any $n-1$ deviations determines the remaining deviations as the sum of n deviations must be zero.
+This is an unbiased estimator of the population variance $\sigma^2$.
 The Standard Deviation has a definite mathematical measure, it utilizes all the observed values and is amenable to mathematical treatment but affected by extreme values.

 References